• Skip to main content

 Ingredients

-• ¾ cup whole milk heated, plus more as needed
+• ¾ cup whole milk (heated, plus more as needed)

-• 5 tablespoon unsalted butter softened
+• 5 tablespoons unsalted butter (melted with milk)

 Instructions